tmiklas/docker-shallot/README.md

 ### About

-This docker container is built with precompiled [Shallot](https://github.com/katmagic/Shallot/), to get a small container at the end.
+This docker container is based on `debian:latest` and built with precompiled [Shallot](https://github.com/katmagic/Shallot/), to get a small container at the end.

 ### Usage